 It can be any homeowner’s worst nightmare — a leak has formed in one of the copper plumbing pipes.

 Copper is the most common material used for plumbing pipes here in Florida.
 It is relatively easy to use and resistant to permeation by liquids and gases.
-Unfortunately, this last positive attribute may be the source for corrosion and contamination.
+Unfortunately, this last positive attribute may be the source of corrosion and contamination.

 Read on to learn signs it’s time to replace your pipes, as well as how to prevent damage in the first place.

-Even one small leak is a sign your pipes need to be replaced.
+Leaking Pipes: Even one small leak is a sign your pipes need to be replaced.
 The majority of your pipes will be the same age and have been under the same pressure.
 This means if one pipe gives way, it won’t be long until the rest of the pipes start leaking.

-If your water is yellow or brownish in color, it’s likely that your pipes have corrosion and should be replaced.
+Discolored Water: If your water is yellow or brownish in color, it’s likely that your pipes have corrosion and should be replaced.

-Visible corrosion is a sign there are holes forming (or already existing) in your pipes.
+Visible Corrosion: Visible corrosion is a sign there are holes forming (or already existing) in your pipes.

-How to Avoid Leaking Pipes
+How to Prevent Corrosion in Water Pipes

 Inspect the pipes: Also, before purchasing a home, either self-inspect or have a licensed plumber inspect the pipes and ask how long the home has been vacant for.

-Lastly, have your water tested for pH value.
+Test pH values: Lastly, have your water tested for pH value.
 Your water pH should always be higher than 7, and if it isn’t, contact your water department.
 It’s also necessary to test the pH a number of times in order to catch any slight variations.

 Contact Climate Design today to fix your immediate plumbing issues, help save money on your power bill and to increase the lifespan of your pipes.